AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

                 return False
 ```

-- Finally we will define a Help function for creating Initializing the class
+- Finally, we will define a Help function for creating Initializing the class

 ```
 def build_tree(element):